phetsims/phet-info/checklists/code_review_checklist.md

 events and deserves a comment in this PhET-iO section.
 - [ ] Are random numbers using `phet.joist.random`, and all doing so after modules are declared (non-statically)?
 For example, the following methods (and perhaps others) should not be used: `Math.random`, `_.shuffle`, `_.sample`, `_.random`.
-This also deserves re-iteration due its effect on record/playback for PhET-iO.
+This also deserves re-iteration due to its effect on record/playback for PhET-iO.
 - [ ] Like JSON, keys for `undefined` values are omitted when serializing objects across frames.
 Consider this when determining whether `toStateObject` should use `null` or `undefined` values.